 3.4 Contact Your Web Hosting Provider

-If you’ve tried all of the methods listed and none of them have worked, then your server may be misconfigured.
+If you’ve tried all the methods listed and none have worked, then your server may be misconfigured.
 In this case, you’ll need to contact your web hosting provider for assistance.

-The ‘Blocked due to other 4xx issue’ error is a relatively common error, but it can be difficult to track down the cause.
+The ‘Blocked due to other 4xx issue’ error is relatively common, but it can be difficult to track down the cause.
 However, by using the Rank Math and methods described in this article, you should be able to identify and fix the issue.